Visual Arts

 Grades 7 & 8

-Book Art: Making Comics
+Book Art: Zines

 This exciting and challenging hands-on ceramics course introduces students to the basics of ceramics and pottery.
 No experience is required, and students may take ceramics more than once in middle school.
 With each class, students embark on new, creative, diverse projects encouraging them to control the direction of their work.
 Students learn to employ the elements and principles of art and design as they create and explore the vast world of art.
 The course experiments with both ceramic sculpture and functional pottery (like cups, vases and bowls).
 The class offers more than 40 mesmerizing colors to glaze students’ masterpieces.
 Occasionally, students can integrate new materials into their artwork, including a bit of metal, wire and melted glass.
 Clay used in class easily washes off and doesn’t stain clothes.
 Students can keep whatever art they create or give it as gifts.
 Let’s get started and make our ceramic dreams come true!